Documentation

 Note

 This model is not a suitable choice for brittle materials such as ceramics and concrete.
-It is only applicable for ductile materials, such as aluminum and steel.
+It is only applicable for ductile and isotropic materials, such as aluminum and steel.

 We appreciate and value your feedback.